But I don’t need a bicycle (aka “how not to network”)

 So what went wrong?

 On the surface you might think that the Bicycle Lady was doing a lot right.
 She is guiding the conversation and asking questions to open up the conversation in the direction of her product.
-Even asking questions designed to get my creative juices flowing about just how much better my life could be if I had one.
-This is all good stuff and in fact it is quite possible she learned this approach on a traditional sales course focused on how to turn a “prospect” into a “lead” at a networking event.
+And asking questions designed to get my creative juices flowing about just how much better my life could be if I had one.
+This is all good stuff and in fact it is quite possible she learned to do this on a traditional sales course focused on how to turn a “prospect” into a “lead” at a networking event.

 But here’s the problem: